HL7/fhir-security-label-ds4p/input/pagecontent/background.md

 Sender returns requested Resources with applicable security labels.

-##### Artifacts
-Discoverable Capability Statement, which includes:
-- Labeling levels supported: Bundle & Resource
-- Supported Extensions

-Appropriately labeled Bundles and Resources.

 #### Receiver Security Labeling Capability

 ##### Assumption
-Receiver has implemented Security Labeling and Privacy-Preserving Authorization Services.
+Receiver has implemented Security Labeling and Privacy-Preserving Authorization Services, including:

+- creating a discoverable/shareable Security Labeling Capability Statement:
+    - listing the security label tags required to convey each applicable policy using the `sec-label-basis` extension.
+    - indicating that the Receiver supports `display`, `sec-label-classifier`, and `sec-label-related-artifact` extensions.
+    - posting the discoverable Security Labeling Capability Statements for each supported policy.
+- implementing the capabilities required for enforcing security labels at both the Resource- and Bundle-level (High Water Mark).

 ##### Pre-Condition
 Receiver determines applicable security labels to convey applicable policy.